rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 1. Build and save/upload a React application to a SharePoint site
 2. Make API calls from both localhost, and the SharePoint deployed folder
-3. Have Routing working in your build folder without the need for a http server
+3. Have Routing working in your build folder without the need for an http server

 The end goal of this project was simply to be able to focus on building the React app that could leverage SharePoint List data - without having to deal with some of the out of the box traditional SharePoint development features that can be a bit of a hinderance.
 The end result for our team was being able to more rapidly iterate and deploy solutions - and ultimately being able to focus more on our clients needs.